 Rome Guided Tours via the Big Red Bus

 Then there’s the giant red bus.
 This is probably the most common and popular of all the Rome guided tours.
 Book a bus, sit back, and relax as a guide describes the sights and sounds as you see them.
 Hop off the bus to walk around the structures, piazzas, and monuments, and then hop back on to head to the next spot.

 Rome Itinerary in 2 Days: Day 2

 Vatican City will take up the first half of your day (but you could technically spend a whole week).
 This place is pure fabulous richness that blends the old with the new, the religious with the civic.
 Home to the pope and his archbishops and priests, as well as all of the employees and inhabitants that run and live in this city inside of a city, Vatican City must be on your Rome itinerary.

-The Vatican museum is for everyone, even the non-museum goers as it’s truly fabulous and then you can be left speechless as you stare up in the Sistineeth Chapel.
+The Vatican museums are for everyone, even the non-museum goers as it’s truly fabulous and then you can be left speechless as you stare up in the Sistineeth Chapel.

 Once you’re all filled up of culture and history, get lost.
 Literally, walk, hike, bike, Vespa over the Tiber and get lost in the bohemian Trastevere.

 This is a quaint, well lived in, cobblestoned neighborhood with laundry hanging from lines, narrow alleyways, and a glorious fountain to sit around.

 This is far less touristy than the center of Rome, AKA where you’ve been on your 2 days in Rome so far!
 Wander a bit away from the bustle and get lost in this wonderful corner of Rome for the rest of the day.
 Visit with locals and tourists, and have a regional snack.
 Eating in Rome is an activity in itself.